digital-craftsman-de/cqs-routing/README.md

     ]);
 ```

 You only need to define the components that differ from the defaults configured in the `cqrs.yaml` configuration.
+Read more about [routing here](./docs/routing.md).

 ### Command example